Delivery Plan 2024/2025

 Framework on embedding a whole-school approach to emotional and mental well-being County Plan Marmot Principles

-• Support Implementation Leads and 8 new schools to access the Whole School Approach (WSA) to Emotional Health and Mental Wellbeing Self-Evaluation tool
+• Support Implementation Leads and 8 new schools to access the Whole School Approach (WSA) to Emotional Health and Mental Wellbeing Self-Evaluation tool - COMPLETED

-8 new schools recruited to access Whole School Approach to emotional health and mental wellbeing self-evaluation tool
+• Recruited 8 new schools to access Whole School Approach to emotional health and mental wellbeing self-evaluation tool

 Food and Feed Law Enforcement Service Plan 2024/25